Reshaping the Path of Mild Cognitive Impairment by Refining Exercise Prescription

 Intervention / Treatment

-Experimental: Aerobic Training and Resistance Training (A&RT)
+Experimental: Aerobic Training and Resistance Training (AT&RT)

 Six months of twice-weekly aerobic training that will gradually progress in intensity.
 Each training session will be 60 minutes (10 minutes of warm-up, 40 minutes of training, and 10 minutes of cool-down).

 To meet the public health mandates of COVID-19, when it is necessary, training will occur at home, with the use of wearables to monitor heart rate.
 Participants will be provided access to instructional videos either by YouTube or DVD.
-They will be called on a weekly basis to monitor progress and compliance.
+They will be called on a weekly basis to monitor progress and adherence.

 Six months of twice-weekly resistance training program that will gradually progress in intensity.
 Each training session will be 60 minutes (10 minutes of warm-up, 40 minutes of training, and 10 minutes of cool-down).

 To meet the public health mandates of COVID-19, when it is necessary, training will occur at home, with the use of a set of resistance bands of various weights.
 Participants will be provided access to instructional videos either by YouTube or DVD.
-They will be called on a weekly basis to monitor progress and compliance.
+They will be called on a weekly basis to monitor progress and adherence.

 Experimental: Aerobic Training (AT)